Max Muncy Player Props: Dodgers vs. Diamondbacks

-Max Muncy and the Los Angeles Dodgers hit the field on Opening Day against Zac Gallen and the Arizona Diamondbacks on March 30 at 10:10 PM ET.
+The Los Angeles Dodgers and Max Muncy, who went 0-for-5 last time out, take on Merrill Kelly and the Arizona Diamondbacks at Dodger Stadium, Friday at 10:10 PM ET.

+He is looking to get back on track following he struck out five times in his most recent game against the Diamondbacks.

 Max Muncy Game Info & Props vs. the Diamondbacks